THE NECESSARY EQUIPMENT

 - 1 cutter and rotary cutter

-For beginners, we offer a simplified hand sewing technique called "hole sewing."
-You won't need any special knowledge to successfully make the bag.
-Discover in the guide below the essential points to know before embarking on simplified hand sewing.
+For beginners, we offer a simplified hand-sewing technique called "hole sewing."
+You won't need any special skills to successfully make the bag.
+Discover the essential points to know before starting this simplified hand-sewing technique in the guide below.

 SEE THE GUIDE >

-Those with more experience in leatherwork can sew the tote bag with a saddle stitch.
-The saddle stitch is the most popular stitch among leather lovers because it is the strongest stitch.
+Those most experienced in leatherwork can sew the tote bag using a saddle stitch.
+The saddle stitch is the most popular stitch among leather enthusiasts because it is the strongest.

 SEE THE GUIDE >